Little People (toys): Choking risk

-Articulated Little People
+Redesigned Little People

-In 1997, the figures underwent a drastic redesign, from simple lathe-turned shapes to sculpted bodies.
+In 1996, the figures underwent a drastic redesign, from simple lathe-turned shapes to sculpted bodies.
 Little People became much more detailed and smaller in overall size – in fact, closer in size to the original Little People.
 For the first time, the Little People figures had arms, hands, more detailed clothing, molded hair, and facial features.

-In 1999, Little People celebrated their 40th anniversary with the return of the first Little People toy ever: Little People School Bus and characters.
-The play sets include the school bus, circus train, construction vehicles, and other play sets.
+In 1999, Little People celebrated their 40th anniversary with a reproduction of the first Little People sets: a school bus, circus train, construction vehicles, and other play sets.

 In 2000, the Little People line introduced electronic sounds and movements.
 The Little People characters were given distinct personalities and voices in a stop motion, animated series with Phil Craig, known for starring in The Time Traveller's Wife, Cinderella Man, and Spider; and Aaron Neville singing the theme song.
 The series was produced by Denmark-based Egmont Imagination and Cuppa Coffee Studios between 1999 and 2005.